replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26, and 1.27

 ### New Features {#new-features-1-99-0}
-* Adds a new Native Helm installation method that leverages the `kots.io.v1beta2` HelmChart custom resource.
+* Adds a new v2 native Helm installation method (Beta) that leverages the `kots.io/v1beta2` HelmChart custom resource.
+This v2 installation method does a Helm install or upgrade of your Helm chart without modifying it with Kustomize.
+This is an improvement to the v1 installation method because it results in Helm installations that can be reproduced outside of the app manager, and it enables the use of additional Helm functionality that was not available in v1.

 ### Improvements {#improvements-1-99-0}
 * Applies application status informers before deploying the actual resources.
-This can be helpful in cases where deployments can take a long time as the statuses will be available while the deployment is happening.
+This is helpful in cases where deployments take a long time, because the statuses are now available while the deployment happens.
 * Updates the replicated/local-volume-provider image to v0.5.3 to resolve CVE-2022-4415 and CVE-2022-3821 with high severity.
-* Replace the misleading call-to-action button that could mistakenly lead the user to believe it initiates the instance restore process.
+* Replace the misleading call-to-action button on the instance snapshot restore modal, which could have mistakenly lead the user to believe the instance restore was initiated.
+* Enhances formatting to accommodate lengthy strings for things like the application name and config item names.

 ### Bug Fixes {#bug-fixes-1-99-0}
-* Fixes a bug where the rqlite collector was unable to collect a data dump if the name of the rqlite container was changed.
+* Fixes a bug where the rqlite collector was unable to collect a data dump if the name of the rqlite container changed.
-* Enhances formatting to accommodate lengthy strings.
 * Fixes an issue where re-running preflights during the initial install could cause the UI to incorrectly show a status of "Currently pending version".
 * Fixes an issue where re-running preflights during the initial install could cause the application to be re-deployed.